AlexanderDokuchaev/md-dead-link-check/README.md

-# Markdown dead link checker
+# Markdown Dead Link Checker

-This is a lightweight and fast tool to help you keep your Markdown files free of broken links!
+This handy tool helps you maintain the integrity of your Markdown files by identifying broken links.
-It scans your Markdown files and verifies whether each link is still active, letting you know if any need attention.
+It scans your files and detects:

-## Detection issues
+Here's what it does:

-- Unavailable web links.
+- Missing webpages: Links that no longer exist on the internet.
-- Incorrect links to file.
+- Incorrect file links: Links that point to the wrong file in your project.
-- Not existed fragments in markdown, like `[no-fragment](README.md#no-fragment)`.
+- Non-existent fragments (anchors): Links to specific sections that don't exist, e.g. `README.md#no-fragment`.

 Example of output for [fail.md](tests/test_md_files/fail.md)